AlooNDRaa/Verbum/README.md

 - All parts of the page can be entered correctly.
 - Navigate correctly without redirecting me to the wrong place.
 - Being able to interact with the elements of the page without any problem.
+- Be able to save my registration to the page.
+- That you have something more interesting to offer.

 ### Views: